 He pointed out that this year the state adopted a target program for the just transition of coal regions, which sets the framework but so far lacks funding from the state budget.

 “It is very good in content, but there is no funding yet.
 This is a serious challenge: without money, it will be extremely difficult to implement the program.
 Where the state cannot yet provide sufficient support, our international partners are helping communities.
 It is important to continue scaling this cooperation.
 Just transition is a process for many years.
-Therefore, at this stage and beyond, it is important to listen to each other and provide advice,” emphasized Oleksiy Ryabykin.
+Therefore, at this stage and beyond, it is important to listen to each other and provide advice,” emphasized Oleksii Riabykin.

 Communities’ experiences: how to support people and change the economy

 “Communities need to better understand what just transition is.
 And this is not only about leaders or administrations, but also about people in these communities.
 Because just transition happens independently of whether the community actively participates or not.
 It happens on its own because the world is changing, the economy is changing.
 And if a community does not transform and adapt to the new reality, its future will be much less optimistic.
 Essentially, communities today are places where people are.
-And regardless of circumstances, we must prepare to host people and provide them with a safe and economically viable life,” noted Valeriy Novikov.
+And regardless of circumstances, we must prepare to host people and provide them with a safe and economically viable life,” noted Valerii Novykov.

-Energy transition—a challenge for all
+Energy transition — a challenge for all

 He drew attention to the fact that new energy solutions and projects are already emerging in some communities, including in Novovolynsk, creating alternatives for workers in old sectors.